kirjs/generator-d3-quickstart/README.md

-# generator-d3-try
+# generator-d3-quickstart
 This is a [Yeoman](http://yeoman.io) generator for the [d3.js](http://d3.js).
-It has the minimum skeleton necessary to start trying things with d3.js
+It has the minimum skeleton necessary to start with d3.js

 ## Getting Started